A Review on Single-Problem Multi-Attempt Heuristic Optimization: Topics addressing SIMHO

 \subsection{Parameter Tuning}

-\textit{Parameter Tuning} (PT)~\cite{huang_survey_2020} focuses on automating the parameter setting of heuristic algorithms, to facilitate non-expert users in identifying well-performing configurations and avoiding costly brute force techniques, such as grid search.
+\textit{Parameter Tuning} (PT), denoted as \textit{specialist} PT by~\citet{huang_survey_2020}, focuses on automating the parameter setting of heuristic algorithms, to facilitate non-expert users in identifying well-performing configurations to the problem of interest and avoiding costly brute force techniques, such as grid search.
 This topic is closely related to evolutionary computation~\cite{larranaga_review_2002,glover_handbook_2003}, where Genetic Algorithms or Estimation of Distribution Algorithms, although originally proposed as efficient, easy to use and applicable to a wide range of problems~\cite{holland_adaptation_2010}, their effectiveness is extremely dependent on the correct selection of parameters such as population size, crossover probabilities and selection ratios~\cite{harik_parameter-less_1999}.
 This requires a tuning process, in which different configurations are tested to find the most appropriate one for the problem of interest.
-In machine learning, the topic is known as \textit{Hyperparameter Optimization} (HPO)~\cite{schede_survey_2022}, where the objective is to find the hyperparameter configuration of the learning algorithm of a model, which after being learned on a training data set has the minimum loss function value on a test data set.
-Therefore, since it is a priori unknown which hyperparameter configuration will perform best on the training data set, the computational resources must be distributed among several learning executions carried out with different configurations.
+In machine learning, the topic is known as \textit{Hyperparameter Optimization} (HPO)~\citep{bischl_hyperparameter_2023} where the objective is to find the hyperparameter configuration of the learning algorithm of a model, which after being learned on a training data set has the minimum loss function value on a test data set.
+We do not know a priori which hyperparameter configuration will perform best, and thus the computational resources must be distributed among several learning executions carried out with different configurations.
 In short, PT determines in which parameter configuration to invest resources at each iteration.

 \citet{doerr_understanding_2020} contribute to the design of parameter-less Estimation of Distribution Algorithms within the PT topic, proposing a smart restart strategy for the compact Genetic Algorithm (cGA)~\cite{harik_compact_1999} with exponentially increasing population size.
 Different population sizes of the algorithm are considered to solve a binary optimization problem.
 They start executing the algorithm with a small population size, which is stopped once the risk of genetic drift~\cite{doerr_sharp_2020} is deemed too high, to reinitialize the algorithm again from a uniform distribution but now associated with a larger population size.
 Thus, although the algorithm and stopping criterion are the same across all runs, initialization and configuration are the components defining the set of alternatives.
 Furthermore, the multiple restarts of the cGA with different population sizes lead to multiple attempts.
 Finally, in this case, the schedule to select the algorithm configuration for each execution is known in advance, since without having the information of each execution, the rule with which the population size will be updated is scheduled beforehand.